Marina Diamandis: Early life

-Describing herself as "half Greek and half Welsh", Diamandis split her childhood between southeast Wales and the Greek island of Lefkada.
+Describing herself as "half Greek and half Welsh", Diamandis split her childhood between southeast Wales (pictured left) and the Greek island of Lefkada (right).

 Marina Lambrini Diamandis was born on 10 October 1985 in Brynmawr, and grew up in Pandy, near Abergavenny.
 She has one sibling, an elder sister named Lafina.
 Her Welsh mother and Greek father met at Newcastle University and separated when Diamandis was four years old.
 Following the separation, her father returned to Greece but would occasionally visit, while she remained in a bungalow in Wales with her mother.
 She described her childhood as "simple and idyllic" and "peaceful, very normal, poor".
 Diamandis said that she was a "tomboy" as a child, playing football every day and spending more time with the opposite sex.

 As a child, Diamandis attended Haberdashers' Monmouth School for Girls.
 She said, "I sort of found my talent there...
 I was the one who always skived off choir, but I had an incredible music teacher who managed to convince me I could do anything."
 At the age of 16, she moved to Greece to be with her father and "to connect with [her] heritage and learn to speak the language," and sang Greek folk songs with her grandmother.

 Having earned an International Baccalaureate at St. Catherine's British Embassy School in Athens, she returned to Wales two years later.
 She and her mother then moved to England, settling in Ross-on-Wye.
 Obsessed with becoming a singer "almost as if it was a disease", she worked at a petrol station for two months in order to earn money to move to London.

 Despite not having a musical background, Diamandis had a childhood love of writing.
 She first began writing music when she was 18 years old; she moved to London to attend dance school, but quit after two months.
 She studied music at the University of East London and transferred to a classic composition course in Middlesex University the following year, but dropped out after two months.